graphcore/poplibs/StandaloneBuildInstructions.md

-# Building Poplibs Externally (e.g. from Github Repo)
+# Building PopLibs Externally (e.g. from Github Repo)

+Note that only Ubuntu 18.04 is supported for building PopLibs externally.

 Note that only Ubuntu 18.04 is supported for building PopLibs externally.